Global commands and optional arguments

 This option is only used on Gen 9 systems.

---https HTTPS_CERT Use the provided CA bundle or SSL certificate with your login to
+--https HTTPS_CERT Use the provided CA bundle or TLS certificate with your login to

 connect securely to the system in remote mode.
 This flag has no effect in local mode.